mosra/m.css/doc/css/typography.rst

 Each :html:`<p>` element inside :html:`<main>` has the first line indented, is justified and is separated from the following content by some padding.
-The :html:`<blockquote>` elements are, in addition, indented with a distinctive line on the left.
+The :html:`<blockquote>` elements are indented with a distinctive line on the left.
 Because the indentation may look distracting for manually wrapped line blocks, assign :css:`.m-poem` to such paragraph to indent all lines the same way.
 To remove the indentation and justification altogether, use :css:`.m-noindent`.

 .. code-figure::